We Locked Our Keys In The Van

 After Nate got up, we decided to see if our next campsite was available.
 We weren’t able to get all of the days at the same spot since everything was so booked.
 Usually, the whole north is mostly booked by the time spring rolls around.
 If we want to pick a good spot for an entire week next year, we might have to reserve our spot within the next few months.

 Cat watched the little ones while we walked across the campgrounds to take a look.
 As we walked past, we noticed the people there were already packing up!
 Check out isn’t until 4, so we had time to pack up our stuff and get over there.
-We wanted to get settled in early so we could relax the rest of our day.
+However, we wanted to get settled in early so we could relax the rest of our day.

 We packed up all of our stuff, putting all of the wet things in the back.
 I was going to walk over there with the kids since it was such a beautiful day, and the van was packed in almost every seat.
 Just as we were about to walk off, Nate shut the door, with the keys in the ignition and the van running.
+We locked our keys in the van.

 Unfortunately, my purse was in the van.
 As were my keys.
 There was no way to get back in.
 Nate set off to find the campsite hosts to see if they could assist us.
 While we waited, I took the kids down to the lake to explore.
 I decided to take them over to our campsite to occupy them and give them a new place to explore.
 Then I walked all the way back to see how the van situation was going.